- Where you can study

 Careers and job opportunities

-There are career opportunities in both public and private sectors, large and small firms, international agencies, education sector, economic policy makers and social organisations.
+There are career opportunities in both public and private sectors, large and small firms, international agencies, the education sector, economic policy makers and social organisations.
 The following are examples of some of the career options:

 - agricultural economist